Krishna Chandrapur: Social scenario

 According to the District Human Development Report for the South 24 Parganas, "The district is typically at the lower rung of the ladder in terms of district per capita income compared to other districts of West Bengal… This place also houses the largest proportion of backward people compared to the state… So far as the crime scenario is concerned the economically weaker group, i.e. the women and children, suffer the most in this district."

 Transport

 Bishnupur-Raidighi Road links Krishna Chandrapur to the State Highway 1.

 Mathurapur Road railway station is located nearby.

 Education

 Krishna Chandrapur High School is a coeducational institution.
 It was recognised in 1948 and upgraded in 2009.
 It has facilities for teaching from class V to class XII.
-As of 2019, the school has a fiery headmaster, Chandan Kumar Maity, who goes well beyond his duties to help his students, living in an economically and socially backward region, particularly in opposing early marriage of girls.
+As of 2019, the school has a fiery headmaster, Chandan Kumar Maiti, who goes well beyond his duties to help his students, living in an economically and socially backward region, particularly in opposing early marriage of girls.